 4 Formulas for Supplier Risk Management

 It is no secret that large enterprises increasingly engage with a large number of far-flung suppliers in today’s globally connected world.
 Companies depend on these suppliers to man manufacture or develop their products or services or rely on them to run critical business processes.
-A supplier failure can therefore directly affect an organization’s business performance and reputation.
+A supplier failure can, therefore, directly affect an organization’s business performance and reputation.
 And this is the very premise for considering a robust supplier risk management strategy.

 In a study conducted by FM Global among 600 large enterprises, respondents rated supply risk management as the one with the greatest potential to disrupt top revenue drivers.
 The study noted that it could take two or more years for organizations to recover from a supply chain failure.
-To cover for this, read more about supplier risk management in the discussion below. among 600 large enterprises, respondents rated supply chain risk as the one with the greatest potential to disrupt their top revenue drivers.
+To cover for this, read more about supplier risk management in the discussion below.
+Among 600 large enterprises, respondents rated supply chain risk as to the one with the greatest potential to disrupt their top revenue drivers.
 The study noted that it could take two or more years for organizations to recover from a supply chain failure.

-Supplier Risk Management Formula 1
+Supplier Risk Management

-Supplier Risk Management Formula 2
+Supplier Risk Management

-Risk transfer – Many large organizations prefer to reward their ‘high-performing’ suppliers as a part of their loyalty programs to motivate them.
+Importantly, many large organizations prefer to reward their ‘high-performing’ suppliers as a part of their loyalty programs to motivate them.
 Some others prefer distancing themselves from supplier’s risks by transferring the liability and making the supplier responsible.
 This is key in cases where supplier-failure can lead to catastrophic business losses.

-Manufacturing corporations that rely heavily on contract management should consider risk transfer measures besides making provisions for contingencies.
+Besides that, manufacturing corporations that rely heavily on contract management should consider risk transfer measures besides making provisions for contingencies.
 Risk transfer involves the use of insurance that partially transfers the onus of the risk back to the supplier.
 Transferring risk increases pressure on the supplier to maintain the quality of goods and services delivered.

-Supplier Risk Management Formula 3
+Supplier Risk Management

-Automation can make potential risks visible by mining and analyzing internal and external data.
+Without a doubt, automation can make potential risks visible by mining and analyzing internal and external data.
 It can also help formulate the next plan of action—setting KRAs, project durations, tweaking deliverables and deadlines, and appointing responsible points of contact—internal as well as external—for every supplier.